 “We investigated various rapid prototyping technologies and discovered that the FDM process could provide components that met the mechanical requirements for all of our plastic fuselage components,” said John Oakley, Chief Executive Officer of Leptron.

-Fused Deposition Modeling (FDM) technology is an additive manufacturing process that builds plastic parts layer by layer, using data from CAD files.
+FDM technology is an additive manufacturing process that builds plastic parts layer by layer, using data from CAD files.